Mount Taylor Nature Reserve

 Every rock tells a story

-More than 425 million years ago a shallow sea teeming with life covered much of south eastern Australia including brachiopods.
+More than 425 million years ago a shallow sea covered much of south eastern Australia, teeming with life including brachiopods.
 These are two shelled animals similar to scallops that were anchored to the sea floor.
 There were also coral-like bryophytes and trilobites – a rich group of segmented arthropods which either fed on the sea bottom or swam above it.

 The explosive debris from the Laidlaw Volcanics can be found on the summit of Mount Taylor.
 The gravel once quarried at Mount Mugga Mugga is also part of the Laidlaw Volcanics Suite.